 For tips on reducing food waste visit the Love Food Hate Waste campaign website.

-Modern reusable nappies are practical and easy to use and an eco-friendly alternative to disposable nappies.
-Edinburgh residents can try them out with a subsidised starter kit - visit the Changeworks real nappy website for more information.
+Modern reusable nappies are practical and easy to use and an eco-friendly alternative to disposable nappies - the Changeworks real nappies guide gives more information.